ttlion/sdtDBNsGUI/README.md

 <p align="center">
   <img alt="Tab 4 of GUI - results" src="Menu4_img_1.png">
   <br>
-    <em>Tab 4 after submitting the CSV files with the useful observations for making inference</em>
+    <em>Display of Tab 4 after submitting the CSV files with the useful observations for making inference</em>
 </p>

 In the example provided in the previous image, the introduced files were the ones used in the [sdtDBN webpage](https://ttlion.github.io/sdtDBN/), so that the explanations of the remaining tabs can relate to the examples presented in the [sdtDBN webpage](https://ttlion.github.io/sdtDBN/).

-As stated in the explanation of the [first tab][1], the CSV input files with dynamic and static observations must be in the [format explained in the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#input-files-formats).
+As stated in the explanation of the [first tab][1], the CSV input files with dynamic and static observations must be in the [format explained in the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#input-files-to-learn-an-sdtdbn-from-data-and-make-inference-in-the-learned-sdtdbn).

 ## Fifth tab: predicting the distribution of a selected attribute in a certain timestep for a defined id